adilbekm/benford-covid19/README.md

 ### What are the results?

-Using the Benford Error, I ranked the locations from best (smallest error) to worst (largest error), and created plots for each location that show the error visually.
+Using the Benford Error, I ranked the locations from most accurate (smallest error) to least accurate (largest error), and created plots for each location that show the error visually.

 USA: